twfarland/Son/README.md

 ##What can Son do?

-###Son's let you use pure JSON to describe css stylesheets
+###Son lets you use pure JSON to describe css stylesheets

 Because of this, styles can be altered using normal js, and no special constructs like 'mixins' are required.
 This opens up many possibilities for defining, transporting, and manipulating styles.